 Child Protection is a part of safeguarding and promoting welfare.
-It refers to the specific activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.
+It refers to the specific activity that is undertaken to protect specific children who are suspected to be suffering, or are likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online.